et0and/portfolio-redux/content/experiments/whitecubes.md

     caption: Screenshot of Whitecubes
 ---

-[Whitecub.es](https://whitecub.es) is an online  map of all art spaces (private and public) in Aotearoa New Zealand.
+[Whitecubes](https://whiecubes.vercel.app) was an online map of all art spaces (private and public) in Aotearoa New Zealand.
+No longer maintained.